 .chezmoidata/

-directories exist in the source state, all files within
+If any .chezmoidata/ directories exist in the source state, all files within

 them are interpreted as structured static data in the given formats.
 This data

 can then be used in templates.
-See also .chezmoidata.$FORMAT
+See also .chezmoidata.$FORMAT.

 Info

-Chezmoi supports multiple file $FORMAT
+Chezmoi supports multiple file $FORMATs for configuration and data:

 JSON, JSONC, TOML, and YAML.